 How do you care for a cat?
 It seems simple up until you’re standing there trying to pick one out!

 How busy you are and how much time you spend at home determines your type of cat.
 Maybe one requiring lots of grooming and attention isn’t the best choice if you’re really busy.
+You might choose certain breeds like the Ragdoll Mix Cat.

 Consider adopting two cats if you end up working a lot.
 Just because you have a busy schedule doesn’t mean you have to sacrifice kitty friendship.

 Make sure you’re not allergic!
 You can adjust to one cat if you are, but even so, pick a cat with low allergens.
 The internet or shelter employees can be a huge help on breeds.
+See here for breeds that don’t shed as much.

 Don’t take your cat home without running to the vet to check for immunizations.
 Schedule kitty for a neutering when they’re old enough too, or you might have an angry cat clawing around or spraying furniture.